-That’s why you might experience anxiety or even have panic attacks if you have histamine intolerance.
-How many people with chronic anxiety and other mental health issues are actually suffering from undiagnosed sensitivity?
+That’s why you might experience anxiety or even panic attacks if you have histamine intolerance.
+How many people with chronic anxiety and other mental health issues actually suffer from undiagnosed sensitivity?

-If you have too much histamine in your system, it can affect a variety of organs since many organs have histamine receptors.
+If you have too much histamine in your system, it can affect various organs, since many organs have histamine receptors.
 Your heart and brain are obviously highly sensitive to histamine.

 It can also impact your lungs, eyes, skin, and digestive system.
 Histamine plays a key role in digestion too by stimulating the release of gastric acid that helps you digest your food.
 (5)